How do you run cross browser testing today?

 Applitools released a new product and it looks to be rather innovative.
 Focused on visual testing, Applitools first caught my eye with a 2015 demo which showed how their algorithms could detect the difference between a layout modification and a content modification on a webpage, quite the step up from pixel-perfect image diffing that other early visual UI testing tools were doing.

-Their new product, Visual Grid, drastically improves the speed of running a suite of cross browser visual UI tests.
-Visual Grid improves speed and reduces cost for all teams using visual web testing, but I’m personally excited about the opportunity for promoting visual testing habits directly to frontend developers.
+Their new product, Ultrafast Grid, drastically improves the speed of running a suite of cross browser visual UI tests.
+Ultrafast Grid improves speed and reduces cost for all teams using visual web testing, but I’m personally excited about the opportunity for promoting visual testing habits directly to frontend developers.
 Frontend developers can now get instant feedback for their changes across an array of desktop and mobile browsers.
 Applitools bets that if the total time of visual UI test suites can be reduced to seconds or minutes, they can be fit into the instant feedback cycle employed by modern developers while actively coding.
 There’s a huge difference between waiting an hour to find out if your commits broke something and waiting a minute.
 Retaining a developer’s flow-state boosts productivity, and reduces frustration.

-I tested a beta version of Applitools Visual Grid and it delivered on its promise.
+I tested a beta version of Applitools Ultrafast Grid and it delivered on its promise.
 I wrote up a script to visit every single page and article of our Appium Pro newsletter on two different browsers, with three different screen resolutions.
 The entire process took less than three minutes!

 62 pages * 2 browsers * 3 screen sizes